 Now at Italian giants Juventus, he continues to breed success with his golden touch.

 Sergio Aguero – Manchester City

-The Argentine was a £38million capture from Atletico Madrid in the summer of 2011 and he will go down as one of the most prolific strikers to grace the Premier League.
+The Argentine was a £38million capture from Atletico Madrid in the summer of 2011 and he has gone on to become a City legend.
+He also has gone down as one of the most prolific strikers to grace the Premier League.

 Despite some setbacks with injuries, he has been lethal in front of goal and there can’t be many football fans in the land that doesn’t remember the famous commentary from when he netted the decisive goal against Queens Park Rangers to help them lift the title in 2012.

 The arrival of Gabriel Jesus has reduced his number of starts for Guardiola’s side, but you cannot question his goal-scoring return and the difference he has made to the Citizens.